 Recognized as a “spirited actress” with a “rounded and lyrical voice, well under her control” by Platea Magazine, soprano Emily Rosenberg captivates audiences around the world and “could be part of the program at any established international theater.”

-Many have noted Emily’s impassioned desire for opera; she describes it as her raison d’être, dedicating her life to the craft.
-For Emily, opera is the ultimate medium through which emotional communication takes place: a transformative experience for singer and audience alike.
+Many have noted Emily’s impassioned desire for opera.
+In her view, opera is the ultimate medium through which emotional communication takes place: a transformative experience for singer and audience alike.

 Last season, Emily made her much-anticipated role debut as Gilda in Verdi’s Rigoletto with Jerusalem Lyric Opera.
 The season also included a return to Pacific Opera Project for their “super” take on The Magic Flute, singing First Spirit while covering Pamina, as well as an appearance as Lieschen in Korngold's Der Ring des Polykrates with Numi Opera.
-Emily was awarded First Place in the Dominant Music Club's 2020 Vocal Competition, Second Place in the 2019 Jerusalem International Opera Competition, and as a finalist will perform in the Redlands Bowl Grand Finals Concert with the Hollywood Chamber Orchestra.
+Emily was awarded First Place in the Dominant Music Club's 2020 Vocal Competition, Second Place in the Jerusalem International Opera Competition, and was deemed a finalist in the Redlands Bowl Grand Finals Concert with the Hollywood Chamber Orchestra.

 In her 2017-2018 season, Emily appeared in the title role of The Cunning Little Vixen with Opera Steamboat, formerly known as Emerald City Opera, and made her Chicago debut singing the role of the Narrator in the world premiere of For Those in Peril, a new opera by Francis L. Lynch.
 She also joined Pacific Opera Project to cover Zerlina in Don Giovanni and perform Annina in La traviata.
 Emily was a Loren L. Zachary National Vocal Competition semifinalist and a recipient of the Encouragement Award from the Metropolitan Opera National Council Auditions, Arizona District.